Muhlenberg County Health Department Rabies Information

 Call the Local Health Department to begin investigation of the incident.

 Rabies vaccines are approved for dogs, cats, horses, cattle, sheep and ferrets.
+KRS 258 requires that all dog, cat, and ferret owners have their pet initially vaccinated by the age of three months and revaccinated against rabies at the expiration of the immunization period as certified by a veterinarian.
 Proper and up to date vaccination of your pets is the first line of defense against rabies.
-Animal rabies vaccines should be administered only by, or under the direct supervision of a veterinarian.
+Animal rabies vaccines should be administered only by or under the direct supervision of a veterinarian.

-4.5 million Americans are bitten by dogs each year, and one in five dog bites results in injuries that require medical attention.
-Learn ways to make dog bites less likely and to help prevent children from being bitten by dogs.
+Dog Bite Prevention 4.5 million Americans are bitten by dogs each year, and one in five dog bites results in injuries that require medical attention.